evermoving/SystemCaptioner/README.md

 ## How it works

-1. Identifies your Windows default playback device/speaker
+1. Allows you to select a playback device from available loopback devices on your Windows system
-2. Temporarily records what you hear through it in chunks using pyaudiowpatch
+2. Temporarily records everything you hear through the selected device in chunks using pyaudiowpatch
 3. Locally transcribes the recordings using faster-whisper
-4. Displays the transcriptions as captions on a always-on-top window
+4. Displays the transcriptions as captions in an always-on-top window

 User-friendly GUI, draggable captions box, and intelligent mode that shows captions only when speech is detected.